somethinRight/boidivination/resources/rooms/IMPORTANT_README.txt

 	-"Single Player Rooms" is where the custom single player room files go -"Multiplayer Rooms" is where the custom Co-Op room files go -"Unchanged" holds the room files that I haven't changed yet for easy access when I need them

-You can use the google form here https://goo.gl/forms/i15NqMSFpVnZxZMT2 or @ me on discord if you have any feedback or suggestions for the rooms.

--Sycand